smitpatel8/Online-Book-Store/README.md

 # Online-Book-Store

- Online Book Store
- This website that allows the users to buy and sell second hand books with other customers located near their vicinity.
+ This website allows the users to buy and sell second hand books with other customers located near their vicinity at a comparatively cheaper price.